atulverma4796/atulverma4796/README.md

-- 👋 Hi, I’m atulverma
+- 👋 Hi, I’m Atul Verma
 - 👀 I’m interested in developing Web Application,UI design,front end developer,Backend Developer also Full Stack Developer.
 - 🌱 I’m currently learning Angular and React Native to Develop Android Application to give better to the world.
 - 💞️ I’m looking to collaborate on developing new projects that might inhance my tecnical skill towards my career.